sagemath/trac_to_gh/Issue 3617.md

 # Issue 3617: LarentPolynomial.__call__ is broken for Laurent polynomial's that have negative exponents

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3617

 Original creator: mhansen